aaltonewmedia/physcomp.newmedia.dog/content/2025/kuutamokuu/week-1-homework/index.md

   Serial.println(button);
   Serial.println(buttonPress);

-  // If button is pressed and the int index is 1 (pressed once before), turn the second LED on and the first one off and change the int index to 2 if (button==HIGH && buttonPress == 1){
+  // If button is pressed and the int index is 1 (pressed once before), turn the second LED on as well and turn the index to 2 if (button==HIGH && buttonPress == 1){
-    digitalWrite(18, LOW);
+    digitalWrite(18, HIGH);
     digitalWrite(19, HIGH);
     buttonPress = 2;
     delay(1000);